Funding Opportunities

 External scholarships are funded by other organizations than Penn State, which include foundations, associations, international non-government and government organizations, agencies, etc. The University Fellowships Office maintains a list of some of the more prominent general scholarships.

-Funding Through The Graduate School
+Funding Through the Fox Graduate School

-The Graduate School at Penn State offers resources for various types of funding, including external funding sources, on their website.
+The Fox Graduate School at Penn State offers resources for various types of funding, including external funding sources, on their website.